Hiring a car is not the only way to see Lanzarote.

 Lanzarote by Bus: Final Thoughts

-Getting around by bus in Lanzarote is an easy and very affordable way, especially if you are visiting this Canary Island as a solo traveller.
+Buses in Lanzarote are an easy and very affordable way, especially if you are visiting as a solo traveller.
 It removes the stress of driving and parking, and you are doing your bit towards preventing climate change.

 Apart from the lack of flexibility, the only other disadvantages of exploring Lanzarote by bus are the infrequency of some schedules and a lack of direct routes to some destinations, requiring a change of bus.
 However, with a little forward planning, you can overcome these disadvantages.

-READ THIS NEXT: 18 Best Places in Lanzarote to Visit in One Week
+- 18 Best Places to Visit in Lanzarote in One Week (+ Maps & Photos)